SyntheticJay/JavaCCAPI/README.md

 - Shutdown Command (Not working?
 ZEROTICA!!)
 - Replace ICCAPI with an abstract class, make life _more_ easier.

+Right now, it isn't the best, but give me some time :d

 Feel free to send a pull request, or an issue, and I'll work on it when I can.

 Discord: Jay L.#3668